Personal Capital Review – Personal Capital Advisors – Part 3

 Part 3 summarizes my meeting with the personal financial advisor.
-Although, I haven’t signed up for the paid Personal Capital services and I am using their complimentary offerings.
-This article will inform you of what to expect if you engage Personal Capital to manage some or all of your assets.
+Although, I haven’t signed up for the paid Personal Capital, as I manage my own investments, I rely on the Personal Capital complimentary investment management tools.
+This article explains what to expect if you engage Personal Capital to manage some or all of your assets.
 You’ll also learn about the fee structure and corporate investment philosophy.

 How Much Does it Cost to Use the Paid Version of Personal Capital?

 Personal Capital will manage your assets with a minimum investable balance of $100,000.
 The Personal Capital fee structure is as follows: